JWST/NIRSpec Observations of Salacia-Actaea and M\'ani: Exploring Population-level Trends among Water-ice-rich Kuiper Belt Objects: Acknowledgments

 This work is based on observations made with the NASA/ESA/CSA James Webb Space Telescope.
 The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.
 These observations are associated with Program \#1191.
 The specific observations analyzed can be accessed via \dataset[https://doi.org/10.17909/252c-8q63]{https://doi.org/10.17909/252c-8q63}.

+H.B.H. and S.N.M. acknowledge support from NASA JWST Interdisciplinary Scientist grant 21-SMDSS21-0013.
 R.B. acknowledges support from the CNES-France (JWST mission).
-H.B.H. and S.N.M. acknowledge support from NASA JWST Interdisciplinary Scientist grant 21-SMDSS21-0013.
-N.P-A. acknowledges funding through the ATRAE program of the Ministry of Science, Innovation, and Universities (MCIU) and the State Agency for Research (AEI) in Spain.
+N.P.-A. acknowledges funding through the ATRAE program of the Ministry of Science, Innovation, and Universities (MCIU) and the State Agency for Research (AEI) in Spain.